-

 Vidal v.
 Wolf, No. 1:16-cv-04756-NGG-VMS (E.D.N.Y.
 Dec.
 4, 2020)

-On December 4, 2020, the federal District Court of the Eastern District of New York vacated the Wolf Memorandum.
+On December 4, 2020, the Eastern District of New York vacated the Wolf Memorandum.
 The court also ordered DHS to post a public notice within 3 calendar days that it is accepting first-time requests for consideration of deferred action under DACA, renewal requests, and advance parole requests according to the court's Order of November 14, 2020.
 DHS must also provide mailed notice to all class members and produce a status report.

 View Document